Is Eye Herpes Simplex Infection Contagious?

 Eye herpes simplex infection is quite common and usually occurs during the childhood or early adolescence.
 So, it is quite impossible to prevent it from happening for the first time.
 But you must be concerned if it occurs a second time or more.
 In such case, try to maintain good health and hygiene.
 Avoid contamination at any cost.
 Prevent stress or any other trigger that may make the herpes simplex virus active again.

 In some cases the virus may attack for no known cause.
 Such cases cannot be prevented.
 But maintaining an overall hygiene and general good health is important even in those cases.

-If you'd like to read similar articles to Is Eye Herpes Simplex Infection Contagious?, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to Is Eye Herpes Simplex Infection Contagious?, we recommend you visit our Diseases & secondary effects category.